Mathematical Background

 When bipartite graphs are used to represent conceptual graphs (CGs), the nodes in set C are called concepts and the nodes in set R are called conceptual relations.
 Figure 4 shows a conceptual graph that represents the English sentence John is going to Boston by bus.
 The boxes in Figure 4 represent concept nodes, and the circles represent conceptual relation nodes; every arc links a conceptual relation to a concept.
 Although a CG could be defined formally as either a hypergraph or a bipartite graph, the terminology of bipartite graphs maps more directly to the traditional way of drawing CGs.
 For a tutorial, see the examples of conceptual graphs.
 For the formal definitions, see the draft ISO standard for Common Logic.

 A mathematical structure is a set together with one or more relations or operators defined over the set.
-A lattice is a structure consisting of a set L, a partial ordering < or =, and two dyadic operators intersection and union.
-If a and b are elements of L, aintersectionb is called the greatest lower bound or infimum of a and b, and aunionb is called the least upper bound or supremum of a and b.
+A lattice is a structure consisting of a set L, a partial ordering , and two dyadic operators and .
+If a and b are elements of L, ab is called the greatest lower bound or infimum of a and b, and ab is called the least upper bound or supremum of a and b.
 For any a, b, and c in L, these operators satisfy the following axioms:

 These identities hold for all lattices.
 A distributive lattice is one for which the distributive law also holds.
 A complemented lattice is one for which a complement operator and De Morgan's laws apply.
 The lattice of all subsets of some set is an example of a bounded distributive complemented lattice, for which all the identities hold.